Courageaux (1798 ship)

 Courageaux was commissioned in Bordeaux in 1798.
 She made two cruises as a privateer before HMS Alcmene captured her in 1799.
 The British Royal Navy took her into service as HMS Lutine.
 She had a brief operational life in the Royal Navy, serving primarily as a prison ship.
-At the end of the French Revolutionary Wars in 1802 the Royal Navy sold her in the Mediterranean.
+At the end of the French Revolutionary Wars in 1802, the Royal Navy sold her in the Mediterranean.

 Privateer

 Courageaux made her first cruise under Captain Beck.
 She was armed with 26 guns and had a crew of 29 officers and 179 to 187 men and 26 guns.
 The cruise lasted until April 1799.

-On 7 April Courageaux captured Fox, which had been sailing from Charleston to Bilboa.
+On 7 April, Courageaux captured Fox, which had been sailing from Charleston to Bilbao.

 On Courageaux's second cruise, Captain Jean Barnard had a crew of 253 men and 28 guns.

 Courageaux, of 28 guns and 214 men, captured four vessels in April 1799: